Priyanshu-hawk/RC2C/README.md

   run - pip install socket<br>
   run - pip install subprocess<br>

-3. Make sure the your are connected through a network (ethernet, wireless, etc.)
+3. Make sure that your are connected through a network (ethernet, wireless, etc.)

+4. You can also perform this on localhost - 127.0.0.1